giankdiluvi/giankdiluvi.github.io/yvr.md

 in my opinion, *very* overrated.
 Jam always has a line and their eggs benny are just... not great?
 Their sweet stuff servings are huge, though&mdash;pancakes the size of a cake.
-Fable is also very popular but I think it's just... okay.
+Fable is also very popular but I think it's... just okay.

 **Ice cream**.
-- La Glace.
-Their strawberry shortcake is otherwordly.
 - Earnest.
 Amazing every single time.
 Their cookies and cream is my favorite.
 - Rain or Shine.
-A notch below the ones above, but their housemade waffle cones make up for it.
+A notch below Earnest, but their housemade waffle cones make up for it in my opinion.
+- La Glace.
+Their strawberry shortcake is otherwordly.

 **Mexican**.
 Listen.
 If you want the real Mexican experience,